revbayes/revbayes.github.io/tutorials/brownian/index.md

     rootlogmass ~ dnUniform(-100,100)

-Next, we’ll specify a sliding move that proposes new values for the ‘rootlogmass‘ randomly drawn from a window centered around the current value.
+Next, we'll specify a sliding move that proposes new values for the `rootlogmass` randomly drawn from a window centered around the current value.

     moves[++mvi] = mvSlide(rootlogmass,delta=10,tune=true,weight=2)

-Finally, we need to substitute the ‘dnPhyloBrownianREML‘ by ‘dnPhyloBrownianMVN‘ to use the phylogenetic covariance matrix approach.
+Finally, we need to substitute the `dnPhyloBrownianREML` by `dnPhyloBrownianMVN` to use the phylogenetic covariance matrix approach.
-Again, we provide the tree variable ‘psi‘, some branch-specific rate multiplier parameter which we simply set to 1, the shared rate for this site ‘sigma‘ and the number of sites (number of continuous traits) that we use.
+Again, we provide the tree variable `psi`, some branch-specific rate multiplier parameter which we simply set to 1, the shared rate for this site `sigma` and the number of sites (number of continuous traits) that we use.

     logmass ~ dnPhyloBrownianMVN(psi, branchRates=1.0, siteRates=sigma, rootStates=rootlogmass, nSites=1)

 This will automatically connect the parameters of the model together.

-Additionally, we now have the extra parameter ‘rootlogmass‘ which we want to monitor.
+Additionally, we now have the extra parameter `rootlogmass` which we want to monitor.
 Thus we need to replace the file monitor and use instead.

     monitors[2] = mnFile(filename="output/primates_mass_Cov.log", printgen=10, separator = TAB, sigma, rootlogmass)

 \
-Don’t forget to change the output file names in the monitors, otherwise your old analyses files will be overwritten.
+Don't forget to change the output file names in the monitors, otherwise your old analyses files will be overwritten.

 Exercises {#exercises-1 .unnumbered}